jcole-sec/CSC-842/Module 03 - Request Customizer/readme.md

 ## How?

+The script begins by establishing a VPN connection.

+The script either accepts a specified OpenVPN configuration file (`--config`) or will find configuration files from a specified directory (`--directory`) and connect to a random one.

+Once the VPN is connected, all subsequent web requests are made through this connection.

+For the web request(s), the script accepts a URL (`--url`) or a URL list (`--file`) with a URL per line.

+The web requests are made with a randomly generated user-agent to replace the default python requests library version.

+The details of the request are logged to a unique JSON file per request made.

+The following fields are included in the log:
+- Request URL
+- Request User-Agent used
+- Response status code
+- Response header
+- Response body (attempts json, if not available, logs content)
+- VPN IP and Country used

+Once the requests are made, the script kills the OpenVPN session

 ### API references
 - myip.com is used to return the current IP address and country of the requestor's origin.